The magic of the Louvre is all about the art.

 With that more relaxed pace and tone, you can often have much more informative talks with your guide.
 There is no din to shout over, no throng of people to move aside for.
 This allows a much more profound connection to the art and the things you can learn about it.

-The evening atmosphere also brings in a kind of reverence for the art, a feeling of intimacy with the pieces.
+The evening atmosphere of the Louvre by Night brings in a reverence for the art, a feeling of intimacy with the pieces.
 It can seem, at times, as if this fortress — built almost 1000 years ago — was made just for you.

 You walk through its wide aisles, up its grand staircase, and it is as if you’ve landed the ultimate inheritance.